TheShinyBunny/MinecraftUtilsNPM/README.md

 These are the optional settings you can pass to the `launchServer` function in the `options` parameter:

 * `dir`: A path to the directory to save the world, logs, datapacks, etc.
 * `version`: The version ID to create the server for.
 Can be any valid version ID, for example: '1.15', '1.14.4', '19w45a'...
+By default, uses the latest release.
 * `outputCallback(msg)`: A callback for any output from the server stdout.
 * `jarName`: The name to use for the server.jar file (without the .jar extension).
-* `properties`: A key-value object containing custom properties to change in the server.properties file.
+* `properties`: A JSON object containing custom properties to change in the server.properties file.

 ### Server Events